mumrah/bitx40/operating-instructions.md

     recommended value: 50 kHz for a 1-turn pot, 200 kHz for a 10-turn pot (if the radio is mainly used for CW: a pot span of 10-25 kHz is recommended)
   - press the FB again to save the setting

+#### Exit Settings

-long press (>1 second) - return to the NORMAL mode
+One long press (>1 second) will exit the SETTINGs menu and return to normal [operating mode](#operating-mode)

 All user settings are stored in EEPROM and retrieved during startup.

-When you keep the Fbutton pressed during power on all user settings will be erased and set back to "factory" values.

 ### Factory Settings

+To reset all used settings to "factory" values, press and hold the Function button during power on.
+The factory settings are:

 * VFO calibration value: 0
 * VFO calibration offset (USB): 1500 Hz